 A free quadratic equation calculator that shows and explains each step in solving your quadratic equation.

 + bx + c = 0, where x is a variable which is not known, and a, b, and c are constants.
 A and b are referred to as coefficients.
-Interestingly, a cannot be zero.
-Otherwise, the equation ceases to be a quadratic equation, and becomes a linear equation.
+Further, a cannot equal to 0.
+If a is 0, then ax2

-Quadratic equations are important.
-Quadratic equations are needed to compute answers in many real-world fields, including physics, pharmacokinetics and architecture.
+Quadratic equations are an important part of mathematics.
+Quadratic equations are needed to find answers in many real-world fields, including engineering, pharmacokinetics and architecture.

 We this quadratic equation calculator is useful to you.
 We encourage you to plug in different values for a, b, and c.
-But, if you just want to use it to calculate the answers to your quadratic equations, that's cool too.
+But we totally understand if you just want to use it to find the answers you're looking for.
 Thank you for your interest in Quadratic-Equation-Calculator.com.

 for a random example of a quadratic equation.